larswaechter/schlaumeier/README.md

 The given answer `B` is then processed in the following steps.

-At the moment, the agent does not work completely autonomously.
+For now, the agent does not work completely autonomously.
 There's still some interaction of the user required.
 However, this depends for the most past on the game and can be changed according to personal preferences.
 Especially irregular ad popups can interrupt the game flow.
-The ADB `shell input tap x y` command is being used to trigger touch events on your phone and taking screenshots.
+The ADB `shell input tap x y` command is being used to trigger touch events on your phone.

 Feel free to create a [fork](https://github.com/larswaechter/schlaumeier/fork) and develop a version for your preferred game!